NikhilSai05/datetime-calculator/README.md

 # Date & Time Calculator

 This is a project template for a simple calculator with three date/time-related features:

 - calculating the number of days between two dates
 - calculating the date some multiplied interval after a start date
 - calculating all recurring event dates and times between two dates

 The UI code is already set up; you will be implementing all of the algorithmic code for the calculator.

-## Assignment goals
+## Project goals

-This assignment has two high-level goals:
-  - You will practice working with a *linter* configured with settings that may not be your own preference.
-  - You will practice working with a *third-party library* that you are not already familiar with.
+The high-level goal of this project is to practice working with a _third-party library_ that you are not already familiar with.
 If you work effectively on this project, you will spend much more of your time **reading documentation** than **writing code**.

 ## Library information